Which micro miniature piglet should I get, male or female?

 That's a good question.
 Both are adorable but there are some differences.
-First and foremost precious needs to be spayed/neutered unless you are breeding them; period end of story.
+First and foremost precious needs to be spayed/neutered unless you are breeding them; PERIOD end of story.
 Once a female goes into "heat" all she cares about is mating.
 Literally becomes psychotic looking for a mate.
 Males, well they are males.
 Once they sense a female in estrus they will become more aggressive and will do anything he can to be with a female in estrus.
-You didn't think a mini pig could climb hmm...So you say your little piggy is potty box trained?
+You didn't think a mini pig could climb hmm...So you say your miniature pig is potty box trained?
 Once in heat all potty box usage goes out the window.
 That adorable little creature will use the bathroom anywhere they care to.
-If you want to keep that adorable little pig sweet, lovable and have that wonderful bond between you and that precious little animal make sure you have it spayed or neutered.
+If you want to keep that adorable little miniature pig sweet, lovable and continue having that wonderful bond between you and that precious little animal make sure you have it spayed or neutered.
 Trust me.
-Once "fixed" males are sweet and laid back, females are sweet but are just a hair more active.
+Once "fixed" males are sweet and laid back, females are sweet but are just a hair more active and nosy.

-Hoove care is a lot easier than most people think.
+Hoof care is a lot easier than most people think.
 Once you establish that special bond with your little piggy, at that early age, he or she will just about let you do anything you want with them.
 Start at an early age using an emery board or sand paper to gently rub off excess hoof material.
 This will keep them nice and trim.
 If not you will need the services of a professional to trim them for you.

 Unfortunately pigs are in the prey category, and most pigs have their eyes positioned looking downward.
 When you pick up your little friend it will squeal like you are trying to kill him or her.
 It is because the prey instinct kicks in thinking it is being attacked from above.
 Don't worry, just keep picking up precious and show it love and eventually it will grow to love you and not be so nervous.
 Always support your little friend and make sure you have their hind legs supported as well to make it feel safe from falling.

 Remember pigs fall under the prey category and dogs fall under the predator category.
 Never ever leave piggy with your dog unless you are absolutely positive that Fido won't hurt your new little friend.
-Just because Fido never hurt anyone in the past, you might not know how your dog will react to a little piglet running around.
+Just because Fido never hurt anyone in the past, you might not know how your dog will react to a little micro piglet running around.
 Better to be safe than sorry, let the introduction be slow.
 Put piggy in a cage near the dog so it can get use to its smell and actions for a couple of days before a nose to nose chaperoned introduction.
-For a more in depth look at the relationship between dogs and pigs please go to my web page titled A pig and your dog.
+For a more in depth look at the relationship between dogs and miniature pigs please go to my web page titled A pig and your dog.
 Just click the link below.